StockTrackFA24/StockTrack-frontend/README.md

 Use a Chromium based browser for the best experience, as Firefox may experience some issues with formatting.

 Note: login tokens expire after 1 hour.
 If you experience issues with requests being denied, log out and log back in.

+Note: to avoid issues, run the StockTrack components in the following order: auth, then backend, then frontend.